District Goals

 Provide academic programs to our students that are aligned with national and state standards to provide learning opportunities that ensure their competitiveness in a global market place.
 The following goals will be addressed:

 1. GCSC will provide rigorous content at all grade levels that culminates in increased success on the state standardized tests (3-8) and the SAT high school exit assessment.
-The goal will be to be at State Average on each of the Standardized Tests grade levels.
+The goal will be for each grade level in each tested content area to be at State Average on each of the Standardized Tests measured by the IDOE.

-2. GCSC will continue to monitor the evolving graduation requirements and new diploma tracks at GHS.
-GHS will continue working towards the state average on Core 40 diploma achievement by GHS graduates through the 2025-2026 school year.
+3. GCSC will continue to monitor the evolving graduation requirements and new diploma tracks at GHS.

-4. GCSC will obtain STEM Certification at GJHS by the end of the 2024-2025 school year and start the certification process at GHS during the 2024-2025 school year.
-GES will continue their emphasis on STEM for 2024-2025 so that reissuance of certification will be seamless for 2029.
+4. GHS will have the data required for STEM Certification by the end of the 2026-2027 school year.
+GES and GJHS will continue their emphasis on STEM for 2025-2026 so that reissuance of certification will be seamless.

 • Staff